awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 **To create your key pair**

-1. Use the [create\-key\-pair](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html) AWS CLI command as follows to generate the key and save it to a `.pem` file\.
+1. Use the [create\-key\-pair](https://docs.aws.amazon.com/cli/latest/reference/ec2/create-key-pair.html) command as follows to generate the key pair and to save the private key to a `.pem` file\.

+   For `--key-name`, specify a name for the public key\.
+The name can be up to 255 ASCII characters\.

+   For `--key-type`, specify either `rsa` or `ed25519`\.
+If you do not include the `--key-type` parameter, an `rsa` key is created by default\.
+Note that ED25519 keys are not supported for Windows instances, EC2 Instance Connect, and EC2 Serial Console\.

+   `--query "KeyMaterial"` prints the private key material to the output\.

+   `--output text > my-key-pair.pem` saves the private key material in a file with the `.pem` extension\.
+The private key can have a name that's different from the public key name, but for ease of use, use the same name\.

    ```
+   aws ec2 create-key-pair \
+       --key-name my-key-pair \
+       --key-type rsa \
+       --query "KeyMaterial" \
-   aws ec2 create-key-pair --key-name my-key-pair --query "KeyMaterial" --output text > my-key-pair.pem
+       --output text > my-key-pair.pem
    ```

 1. If you will use an SSH client on a macOS or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it\.